 Subscribe to our WhatsApp Channel or Telegram Channel to get instant notifications for all of our best deals!

 Icelandair has a unique business model.
 They fly passengers back and forth between Europe and the USA, always via their hub in Reykjavík.
-For these flights, they use reliable Boeing 737, 767, and A321 aircraft.
+For these flights, they use Boeing 737 MAX, 767, and A321 aircraft.
 While the 737 & A321 features a 2-2 seating in Saga Class, the 767 sports a 2-1-2 configuration.
+While the ticket does include lounge access in Reykjavík, most layovers are very short so you don’t have much chance to enjoy the place or free food.

 Icelandair Saga Class